riganti/dotvvm-docs/Pages/concepts/control-development/creating-custom-postback-handlers.md

-## Step 1: Creating the Postback Handler Definition
+## Step 1: Postback handler definition

 First, you need to create a class that inherits from the `PostBackHandler` class.